homsim/lammps_analysis_set/README.md

 ### Spectra.dipole()

 Calculate the mode spectrum from the autocorrelation function of the change in dipole moment provided as `dipole_file`.
 The method also applies the harmonic approximation ([*R. Ramı́rez, J. Chem.
-Phys.9, 121 (2004)*](https://doi.org/10.1063/1.1774986)) with a default temperature of 300 K (can be changed by `T` variable).
+Phys.
+121, 3973–3983 (2004)*](https://doi.org/10.1063/1.1774986)) with a default temperature of 300 K (can be changed by `T` variable).

 ```python
 spec.dipole(plot = True)